Quantum decoherence and relaxation in long-baseline neutrino data: Results

 We first show the projection of $\Delta \chi^2\equiv \chi^2 - \chi^2_{\rm min}$ as a function of the $\gamma_0$ parameter, for MINOS and T2K analyses, separately, in Figure~\ref{fig:1d.gamma_0.c1.minos.t2k}.
 It is shown the curves for Case 1 only, since we obtained similar behavior for the curves of the others investigated cases.
 The horizontal lines present the $\chi^2$ values for certain confidence levels, considering one degree of freedom.
 The left (right) panel presents the bounds obtained by MINOS (T2K) for $n=-2,0,+2$, given by the red dotted, green dashed-dotted and blue dashed curves, respectively.

-In agreement to the expectation discussed before, the result for MINOS shows a better constraint on $\gamma_0$ for $n=+2$ than the ones for the other values of $n$.
+In agreement to the expectation discussed before, the result for MINOS shows a better constraint on $\gamma_0$ for $n=+2$ than for the other values of $n$.
 For $n=-2$ we have found a bound two orders of magnitude less stringent than for $n = +2$, and a global minimum different from zero, with a significance of about 90$\%$ C.L.
 On the other hand, the analysis for T2K data shows similar constraints on $\gamma_0$ for $n=-2$ and $n=+2$, with the weaker bound obtained for $n=0$.
 Based on the discussion of Figure~\ref{spectrum.effect.of.gamma_0.minos.t2k}, this result is explained by the fact that the T2K data is dominated by the $\nu_\mu + \overline{\nu}_\mu$ disappearance spectra, which has sensitivity for both $n=-2$ and $n=+2$.
-Despite the spectra of $\nu_{e} + \overline{\nu}_{e}$ appearance, presenting a major effect for $n=-2$ energy dependence (for neutrino energies below 1~GeV), the poor statistics from these samples does not significantly improve the limits with regard to the analyses for $n = 0$ and $n = +2$.

-From Figure~\ref{fig:1d.gamma_0.c1.minos.t2k} we can also note that some of the scenarios for Case 1, on both MINOS and T2K data-set, result in a best-fit value of $\gamma_0$ different from zero.
-Such behavior, which is not particular to this case, being also present on the other cases, can potentially effect the best-fit values and allowed regions of the neutrino oscillation parameters, as we will see later.
+Despite the spectra of $\nu_{e} + \overline{\nu}_{e}$ appearance presenting a major effect for $n=-2$ energy dependence (for neutrino energies below 1~GeV), the poor statistics from these samples does not significantly improve the limits with regard to the analyses for $n = 0$ and $+2$.
+It is worth mentioning from Figure~\ref{fig:1d.gamma_0.c1.minos.t2k} that some of the scenarios for Case 1, on both MINOS and T2K dataset, result in a best-fit value of $\gamma_0$ different from zero.
+Such behavior, which is also present on the other cases, can potentially effect the best-fit values and allowed regions of the neutrino oscillation parameters, as we will see later.

 At Table~\ref{table:summary-tableNO} we present the bounds on $\gamma_0$ parameter, at the 90\% C.L., obtained by the individual analyses of MINOS and T2K, for all the cases and the different values of $n$ considered in this study.
-We observe that for each $n$ and data-set (MINOS or T2K) there is no significant difference between the cases (1, 2, and 3).
+We observe that for each $n$ and dataset (MINOS or T2K) there is no significant difference between the cases (1, 2, and 3).
 Indeed, none of those differences is greater by a factor of 2 than the others.
-This independence of the case is a hint that neither of the experimental data-set used has sensitivity for the relaxation effect (comparing the cases 1 and 2) or the constraint effect between the solar and the atmospheric sectors (comparing the cases 2 and 3).
+This independence of the case is a hint that neither of the experimental dataset used has sensitivity for the relaxation effect (comparing the cases 1 and 2) or the constraint effect between the solar and the atmospheric sectors (comparing the cases 2 and 3).